Welcome To Tipnut's Craft Room: Inspiration / Resources

 Cut two pieces of material about 12 by 12 inches.
 Sew seams 1/2 inch apart down length as shown.

 Lay strands together, fold in half, insert a hairpin at fold and with it thread the entire group of strands through a channel in the cloth.
-Remove hairpin, and floss is ready for sewing.
+Remove hairpin, and floss is ready for work.

 To remove thread, pull out one loop at a time.